lliendo/Radar/docs/server-configuration.rst

     you to define checks once and use them in as many groups as you want making the overall configuration shorter and easier to understand.
-    Note that the check definition could also had been defined after the check group because Radar does not care about order.
+    Note that the check definition could also had been defined after the check group because Radar does not care about definition order.
 Being that said the above configuration is equal to :

     .. code-block:: yaml